ananibel/Multi-Client-WAN-Network-with-VRF-Segmentation/README.md

 ### Core Routing (IS-IS & MPLS)

-The stability of the network is built on the core. [cite_start]IS-IS is enabled on all P, PE, and Border routers within the provider network[cite: 527, 839]. [cite_start]It is responsible for advertising the loopback addresses of the PE/Border routers, which are used to establish iBGP peerings[cite: 527, 1097]. [cite_start]MPLS is enabled on all core-facing interfaces, allowing P routers to switch packets based on labels[cite: 528, 529, 530].
+The stability of the network is built on the core.
+IS-IS is enabled on all P, PE, and Border routers within the provider network.
+It is responsible for advertising the loopback addresses of the PE/Border routers, which are used to establish iBGP peerings.
+MPLS is enabled on all core-facing interfaces, allowing P routers to switch packets based on labels.

 ### Internal BGP (iBGP) for VPNs

-The MPLS VPN service is powered by Multi-Protocol BGP. [cite_start]All PE and Border routers peer with two redundant Route Reflectors[cite: 1110, 341]. [cite_start]The `address-family vpnv4` is used to exchange customers' routes, which are prepended with a Route Distinguisher to ensure uniqueness and carry Route Target communities to control the import/export of routes into the correct VRFs[cite: 1111, 342].
+The MPLS VPN service is powered by Multi-Protocol BGP.
+All PE and Border routers peer with two redundant Route Reflectors.
+The `address-family vpnv4` is used to exchange customers' routes, which are prepended with a Route Distinguisher to ensure uniqueness and carry Route Target communities to control the import/export of routes into the correct VRFs.

 ### Customer Edge Routing (eBGP)

 The connection to each customer is standardized and robust.
-* [cite_start]Each customer is placed in a unique Autonomous System (e.g., Client 1 is in **AS 65010**, Client 2 in **AS 65020**, and Client 3 in **AS 65030**)[cite: 417, 562, 1132].
+* Each customer is placed in a unique Autonomous System (e.g., Client 1 is in **AS 65010**, Client 2 in **AS 65020**, and Client 3 in **AS 65030**).
-* The customer's CE router establishes a simple eBGP session with the provider's PE router from within its designated VRF and VLAN. [cite_start]For example, `CE-CLIENTE1-HERRERA` (in AS 65010) peers with the local PE at `10.20.10.9` (in AS 65000)[cite: 377].
+* The customer's CE router establishes a simple eBGP session with the provider's PE router from within its designated VRF and VLAN.
+For example, `CE-CLIENTE1-HERRERA` (in AS 65010) peers with the local PE at `10.20.10.9` (in AS 65000).
-* [cite_start]Each CE router advertises its internal networks, such as a `Loopback10` interface, into BGP for end-to-end reachability tests[cite: 372, 378].
+* Each CE router advertises its internal networks, such as a `Loopback10` interface, into BGP for end-to-end reachability tests.
-* For added resiliency, some CE routers are configured to be **multi-homed**, peering with more than one PE router. [cite_start]For example, `CE-CLIENTE1-HERRERA` peers with its local PE (`10.20.10.9`) and a PE at a different site (`10.20.10.21`)[cite: 377].
+* For added resiliency, some CE routers are configured to be **multi-homed**, peering with more than one PE router.
+For example, `CE-CLIENTE1-HERRERA` peers with its local PE (`10.20.10.9`) and a PE at a different site (`10.20.10.21`).

 ### External & Internet Routing (eBGP)

-Internet access is handled exclusively by the Border Routers. [cite_start]These routers peer with the external ISP and IXP routers from within dedicated VRFs (`ISP1`, `ISP2`, `IXP`)[cite: 34, 35, 772, 773]. [cite_start]For example, `DCBGP1` peers with `ISP1` (AS 52100) from within the `ISP1` VRF[cite: 784]. [cite_start]The external ISP routers advertise a default route into BGP, which can then be selectively redistributed into the client VRFs that require internet service[cite: 489, 766].
+Internet access is handled exclusively by the Border Routers.
+These routers peer with the external ISP and IXP routers from within dedicated VRFs (`ISP1`, `ISP2`, `IXP`).
+For example, `DCBGP1` peers with `ISP1` (AS 52100) from within the `ISP1` VRF.
+The external ISP routers advertise a default route into BGP, which can then be selectively redistributed into the client VRFs that require internet service.

 ---